rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 - Push bombs are more useful now: they still don't cause direct damage, but [now they can push away other bombs too][zemeroth-bombs].
-- [All the assets sources are merged into the main repository][zemeroth-assets] and the project now uses [resvg] insted of console Inkscape for svg->png rendering.
+- [All the assets sources are merged into the main repository][zemeroth-assets] and the project now uses [resvg] instead of console Inkscape for svg->png rendering.
 - Abilities [don't have parameters now][zemeroth-abilities].
 - Dynamic depth-sorting [was implemented][zemeroth-zsort].
 - The work on adding sounds continues: